nehemie-n/Caju-Dashboard-v3/README.md

 # Usage

-1. Activate the virtual environment (if not already activated):
+1. Start the Django development server:

     ```
-    $ source env/bin/activate
-    ```
-2. Start the Django development server:

-    ```
     $ make run
     ```
-3. Open your web browser and access the dashboard at http://localhost:8000.
+2. Open your web browser and access the dashboard at http://localhost:8000.

 # Configuration